metacpan/metacpan-cpan-extracted/distros/T/Tk-AppWindow/README.md

 prerequisite since it does not respond well to unattended install.
 It requires the gnome library librsvg-2 and its development files to be installed.

+## Tk::DynaMouseWheelBind

+For mouse wheel scrolling of all kinds of Panes and Canvasses.

 ## On Windows

 If you use the windows operating system please make sure you have an icon library installed.